dmakogon/azurecon2015/README.md

-# nosqlnow2015 Demo content for NoSQLNow 2015 talk
-===
-This contains all materials from our talk at NoSQLNow 2015, including the [demo walkthrough](demowalkthrough.md).
+This contains all materials from the AzureCon2015 DocumentDB session, including the [demo walkthrough](demowalkthrough.md).

 ## Credits
 Data for the various demos was downloaded from themoviedb.org.